Technoblade: Personal life

 Born on June 1, 1999, Technoblade resided in San Francisco, California.
 In a 2018 video, he revealed he would begin attending college as an English major.
 However, in a later 2019 video, he announced that he dropped out of college to play Minecraft full-time.
-The Daily Iowan later reported that Technoblade had attended the University of Iowa to study creative writing for a year, from 2018 to 2019.
-He was also known to have had ADHD, and was an atheist.
+The Daily Iowan later reported that Technoblade had attended the University of Iowa to study creative writing from 2018 to 2019.
+Technoblade was also known to have had ADHD, and was an atheist.

 Throughout his career, Technoblade avoided personal inquiries and interviews to maintain his and his family's privacy, although he occasionally discussed his personal life in his videos.
 His family continued to decline interviews after his death.
 By his own admission, Technoblade and a sibling deceived his viewers in a now-deleted video from 2016 into believing his name was "Dave".
 This was generally accepted as his real name until the announcement of his death, in which he revealed his name was Alexander.

 Cancer diagnosis and death

 In a video released on August 27, 2021, Technoblade disclosed that he had been diagnosed with cancer after noticing pain in his right arm and swelling on his shoulder.
 Chemotherapy and radiation therapy proved unsuccessful.
 His oncologist stated that his arm would potentially need to be amputated, and Technoblade advised his viewers to wear face masks and become vaccinated against COVID-19, as it was relevant to his immunodeficiency at the time.
 In response to the diagnosis, Dream donated to cancer research, and Technoblade hosted a charity livestream later in September 2021.
 In December 2021, he underwent a successful limb salvage operation.

 On June 30, 2022, at 9:29 PM EDT, a video titled "so long nerds" was uploaded to Technoblade's YouTube channel, in which his father announced that Technoblade had died from the cancer.
 Technoblade's father read a message written by Technoblade eight hours before he died and said that future proceeds from merchandising and videos would go to the Sarcoma Foundation of America and his siblings' college educations.
 The video ended with a written message from Technoblade's mother.
 Technoblade had planned to script and present the video himself, but his declining health prevented him from doing so.
-It was also planned that the video would include the song "Exitlude" by the Killers, but was left out due to potential copyright concerns.
+It was also planned that the video would include the song "Exitlude" by The Killers, but was left out due to potential copyright concerns.

 Although Technoblade never specified the type of his cancer, he had previously raised $500,000 for the Sarcoma Foundation of America throughout his YouTube career.
 Several publications reported that Technoblade had died of metastatic sarcoma, and the Foundation acknowledged in a press release that Technoblade had been diagnosed with sarcoma.

-On September 20, 2022, the Sarcoma Foundation of America stated in a press release that Technoblade was diagnosed with an unspecified type of stage 4 sarcoma ("chest scans revealed metastasis to both lungs") when the lump on his shoulder was examined.
+On September 20, 2022, the Sarcoma Foundation of America stated in a press release that Technoblade was diagnosed with an unspecified type of stage 4 sarcoma when the lump on his shoulder was examined, and "chest scans revealed metastasis to both lungs".